 Concow Community Donation

-UUFC recently donated Camp Fire Funds – contributed by many generous people and organizations throughout the country – to a charity helping to meet the needs of folks in the Concow area of rural Butte County.
+In 2020, UUFC donated Camp Fire Funds – contributed by many generous people and organizations throughout the country – to a charity helping to meet the needs of folks in the Concow area of rural Butte County.

 In 2015, Concow residents Teri and John Rubiolo began serving meals to those in need in the Concow area.
 When the Camp Fire destroyed their home in 2018, they continued to serve a hundred meals a day.
 Within a week of moving back to a trailer on their property, the couple was serving meals to the Concow community once again.
 Teri and John cooked all the meals in their own trailer until they received a donated trailer for their cook kitchen.
 Along with cooking meals, the Rubiolos offer laundry services, showers, and propane with funds UUFC and others contributed.